 For analytical purposes, one can identify the vehicles of the settlements policy as the State and its military apparatus, the colonists and the transnational Jewish Organisations.
-Thus the implementation of the programme is a combined operation of the Government with private and public participation.
-Financing for settlements comes from the Israeli Government and private institutions, both inside and outside of Israel settlements comes from the Israeli Government and private institutions, both inside and outside of Israel.
+Thus the implmenetation of the programme is a combined operation of the Government with private and public participation.
+Financing for settlements comes from the Israeli Government and private institutions, both inside and outside of Israel.

-It should be stressed that there is a general consensus among political groups in Israel in favour of Jewish civilian occupation of the Arab territories.
-Successive Israeli Governments have pursued this policy with varying degrees of intensity in implementation.
+It should be stressed that there is a general consensus among political groups in Israel in favour of Jewish civilian occupation of the Arab territories Successive Israeli Governments have pursued this policy with varying degrees of intensity in implementation.
 The Likkud regime took over from where the Mapai had left off.

 Israeli rulers appear to fathom the view that theirs is a state with shifting or elastic frontiers.
 Golda Meir once said that "the boundary of Israel is wherever Jews are living, not a line on the map".
 This view negates all tenets of international law.
 A state without fixed boundaries does not fulfil the attributes of statehood in international law.